 A key factor in the failure of the employer father to defend the claim successfully was his assertion in court papers that he had not known of the pregnancy when deciding to end the employment and his failure to provide key documents about his defence.
 In the course of the Employment Tribunal judgement, considerable personal information about the family, the children and the children’s health was narrated.

-Even when recently a claimant asserting disability discrimination in his employment tribunal claim asked for the judgment (should he win) not to be put on the public online Employment Tribunal judgment register because the publicity would force him to abandon his claim, the Court of Appeal has refused this and recognised that the only ground for non-publication of Employment Tribunal judgments is national security.
+Even when a claimant asserting disability discrimination in his Employment Tribunal claim asked for the judgment (should he win) not to be put on the public online Employment Tribunal judgment register because the publicity would force him to abandon his claim, the Court of Appeal refused this and recognised that the only ground for non-publication of Employment Tribunal judgments is national security.

 There is much cynicism about the effectiveness of our under-resourced Employment Tribunal system.
 However, few doubt the power of social media online publication.
-Even employers successful in defending claims have experienced reputational collateral damage through the dissemination of its operational practices in an Employment Tribunal judgment.
-Those still unpersuaded by worthy compliance arguments despite the important forthcoming Good Work Plan changes from April 2020, should beware.
+Even employers successful in defending claims have experienced reputational collateral damage through the dissemination of their operational practices in an Employment Tribunal judgment.
+Those still unpersuaded by worthy compliance arguments despite the important Good Work Plan changes made from April 2020, should beware.